Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Digital Signatures on Plaintext

 Digital signatures are not limited to encryption.
 Some information you even want to share publicly.

 **Example:** Affirmation of a document's author.
 Digital signatures still guarantee that the message is authentic and has not been modified (e.g. to some other document).

 ---

-## Nonrepudiation
+## Non-repudiation

 Only those with knowledge of some secret information could have produced a valid signature.